If you own a house in the U.S., odds are you are planning a home improvement project. In fact, 58Read more…

 Consider elective surgery cautiously

-Elective surgery is not without risk.
+Whenever you decide to do it, know that elective surgery is not without risk.
 Even for a person in top physical shape, any sort of invasive surgery — whether it is a facelift, breast augmentation, vision correction or hundreds of others procedures — can have negative consequences.

 Verywell.com published an informative article that takes a look at the risks one may face in any surgery, including, but not limited to: